aneesh-joshi/Similarity-Learning-Evaluation-Scripts/ReadMe.md

 - SNLI
 - SICK

 Additionally, we need the Quora Duplicate Questions Dataset and Glove Embedding vectors.
 Luckily, they are available in [gensim-data](https://github.com/RaRe-Technologies/gensim-data) and will be automagically downloaded when needed.
-You need to have gensim for this. gensim and other dependencies can be installed easily with:
+You need to have gensim for this. gensim and other dependencies are included in `requirements.txt` and should be installed by the `download_and_setup.sh` script.
+If you want to install it manually:

-	python setup.py
+`pip install -r requirements.txt`

+If you have GPU, please **also** run:

+`pip install -r requirements_gpu.txt`

 For getting the SQUAD-T dataset, you will have to convert the existing SQUAD dataset.
 For this, use the [misc_scripts/squad2QA.py](https://github.com/aneesh-joshi/Similarity-Learning-Evaluation-Scripts/blob/master/misc_scripts/squad2QA.py).

 	python squad2QA.py --squad_path ../data/train-v1.1.json

-`train-v1.1.json` is the squad file with span level data which should be downloaded by `get_data.py` The QA dataset will be saved in the `data` folder and accessed from there by the `eval_wikiqa`
+`train-v1.1.json` is the squad file with span level data which should be downloaded by `get_data.py` The QA dataset will be saved in the `data` folder and accessed from there.

 Additionally, you also need the `trec_eval` binary for evaluating QA datasets.
 You can get it easily from `misc_scripts/get_trec.py`by: